Pedigreed Holland Lops from our family to yours

 How We Got Started

 After acquiring a lot of information about the breeding process, we decided to do our part in preserving it, which led to the birth of our Hoppity Loppity Rabbitry here in Parkland, Fl .
-We obtained our stock from one of the top Holland Lop Breeders in the country to make sure we had clean blood lines and produce gorgeous show quality babies.
+We obtained our stock from some of the top Holland Lop Breeders in the country to make sure we had clean blood lines and produce gorgeous show quality babies.
 Since then, we’ve known so much love, joy and excitement!
 Contact us to find out more.

 Holland Lop families are growing.

-New Kits Available !
+Kits We Produce !

 Click on image to enlarge